Jonathan L Halperin, MD

 The son of a physician, Dr. Halperin has maintained a stream of clinical investigation, beginning with studies of cardiovascular hemodynamics that contributed to the development of angiotensin converting enzyme inhibition for patients with chronic congestive heart failure and studies of regional circulation that impact the management of patients with Raynaud's Disease, mitral valve disease, and intermittent claudication.
 He was the principal cardiologist responsible for the design and execution of the Stroke Prevention in Atrial Fibrillation (SPAF) clinical trials, which received over $25 million in grant support from the National Institutes of Health.
 These multicenter studies, which involved 3,600 patients and over 100 investigators, helped develop antithrombotic strategies to prevent stroke among the estimated 2.5 million Americans with atrial fibrillation.
 Hailed as the most important advance in medical stroke prevention over that decade, the results of this research prevent tens of thousands of strokes each year, saving hundreds of millions of dollars in the cost of stroke care, and an inestimable toll in human terms.
 Subsequently, he directed the SPORTIF clinical trials, which evaluated the first oral direct thrombin inhibitor for prevention of stroke in patients with atrial fibrillation.
 These international trials, involving over 7,000 patients randomized at over 700 clinical centers, in 25 nations, represented the most aggressive effort ever mounted against embolic stroke and tested the first new oral anticoagulant in over half a century.
 The results were cited by the American Heart Association as among the most important research advances of the year.
 He is currently engaged in a number of clinical trials aimed at developing improved therapeutic agents for prevention of ischemic events in an array of cardiovascular disease states.

-Dr. Halperin and his wife, Dr. Michelle Copeland, Assistant Professor of Surgery and a member of the Division of Plastic and Reconstructive Surgery at Mount Sinai, reside in Manhattan with Robert, 23 and Libby, 19.
+Dr. Halperin and his wife, Dr. Michelle Copeland, Assistant Professor of Surgery and a member of the Division of Plastic and Reconstructive Surgery at Mount Sinai, reside in Manhattan.
+Their son, Robert, and daughter, Libby, are also physicians.

 Listen to Dr. Halperin discuss heart disease and cholesterol buildup in arteries.In The News